xwizard/n26-transactions/README.md

 However, it might be possible that for some larger amounts of date this time will increase significantly.

 ## Possible future solutions
-- use parallel streams in statistic calculators (that won't boost performance much, probably)
+- Use parallel streams in statistic calculators (that won't boost performance much, probably)
-- parallel statistics calculation.
+- Parallel statistics calculation.
 Executor should be replaced by ExecutorService and passed to statistics collector.
 All statistics we currently have can be calculated partially.
 We divide data intu chunks and process them in parallel, using Future to wait for all tasks.
 Then we recalculate partial.
+- Switch to enterprise grade stream processing solution.

 ## Building
 `mvn install`